Over the course of his career, B.B. King crafted some of the best blues guitar solos of all time.

 This is of course true.
 Yet I think it is worth digging a little deeper before we look at the specific ways you can implement the B.B.
 King Box in your playing.

 Not only will this help to keep you motivated, it will also show you the impact that this new box shape can have on your lead guitar playing.

 Here then are the three main benefits of using this new scale (beyond the obvious benefit of adding a bit of that killer B.B. vibe to your guitar solos!):

 The minor pentatonic scale sounds brilliant and works well in a huge range of different situations.
-But you don’t want to limit yourself to that one sound.
+However you don’t want to always limit yourself to that one sound.

-As I will illustrate in more detail below, the box not only overlaps nicely with the third shape of the minor pentatonic scale, but it provides an easy point of connection between shapes two and three of the scale.
+As I will illustrate in more detail below, the box shape not only overlaps nicely with the third shape of the minor pentatonic scale; it also provides an easy point of connection between shapes two and three of the scale.

 So if you have found yourself feeling increasingly ‘locked’ into the first two shapes of your pentatonic scale, learning the B.B.
 Box will help you to navigate around your fretboard with greater fluidity.

 The B.B.
 King Box is only a collection of six notes in one specific part of your fretboard.
 As such, it is unlikely to be the only scale you utilise in your improvisations.